 Most preppers and survivalists imagine themselves fleeing to the wilderness in a SHTF situation.
 I am all about learning outdoor survival skills like off-grid cooking and how to build a survival shelter, but the reality is that most of us would be better off hunkering down (bugging in) instead of bugging out.

-A young, fit man who has knowledge of edible plants and hunting techniques might be fine in a wilderness survival situation, but what about a family with two young children?
+A young, fit man who knows edible plants and hunting techniques might be fine in a wilderness survival situation, but what about a family with two young children?

 Then there is the issue of population.
 According to recent stats, the United States has a population density of about 84 people per square mile.
 But that counts Alaska.
-If you live in the continental USA, then the population density is going to be a lot higher.
+If you live in the continental USA, the population density will be much higher.
 New Jersey has a density of 1,201 people per square mile.
 In Florida, it is 364.
 In Alabama, it is 95.

 When SHFT, a lot of people are going to flee to the wilderness.
 That means it is going to get pretty crowded out there!